lunditoph-siago/Sia.NET/README.md

     where TEntity : struct
 ```

+The `BucketHost`, using a list of buckets (`List<Bucket?>`), is ideal for scenarios with large datasets that require
+moderately sparse allocations.

 ```csharp
 public static EntityRef<WithId<TEntity>> CreateInHashHost<
     [DynamicallyAccessedMembers(DynamicallyAccessedMemberTypes.All)] TEntity>(
         this World world, in TEntity initial)
     where TEntity : struct
 ```

+The `HashHost`, utilizing a dictionary (`Dictionary<int, T>`), is perfect for highly sparse and unpredictable datasets.

 ```csharp
 public static EntityRef<WithId<TEntity>> CreateInArrayHost<